stephmorzan/backend-botafogo/README.md

-corenlp-examples
+Backend of Botafogo
 ================

-Stanford Core NLP API usage examples
+Utiliza Stanford Core NLP API, Rosette API, Glosbe API and Snowball API.
+It's an NLP program that estimates your mood using the values of SPANEW.